Monday to Friday - 9:00am -5:30pm

 Propellor Washed Bead filter -Designed for high flow and highly loaded systems.

-Utilized at some of the largest recirculating fish production facilities, zoos, and aquariums, Propellor Washed Bead filters accept versatile loads ranging from low to high solids due to the active motorized backwash system.
+Utilized at some of the largest recirculating fish production facilities, zoos, and aquariums, the Propellor Washed Bead filter accepts versatile loads ranging from low to high solids due to the active motorized backwash system.

 The motorized embedded propeller is used for frequent washing of the media, removing captured solids and excess media biofloc.
 The sludge then settles to the bottom of the unit where it is drained, reducing water loss that is normally associated with backwash processes.
 With Propeller Bead filters, you will only lose 10% of the water you that you would normally lose with run-of-the-mill sand filters.

 AST has both standard flow and high flow (pressurized) Propeller Bead filters.
 High flow filters can process flow rates of up to 1200 gpm, making them perfect for large systems that need frequent turnover.

 Suitable for high loads that are typical of aquaculture applications, these filters are capable of handling ammonia loads 50% – 100% higher than standard bead filters.
 You will be able to lower your overall water and head loss – our innovative backwashing process is gentle enough to protect the biofilm and keep the environment healthy.